PAYOH VETS PTE LTD

 Therefore, each owner has to decide for themselves as to whether they

-should adopt the three vaccinations for their puppies at week 6, 8,
+should adopt the three vaccinations for their puppies at week 6, 8, and 10

-to protect their dogs against viral diseases.
+their dogs against viral diseases.

-As it not cheap to bring in single vaccines and most dog owners
+As it not cheap to bring in single vaccines and most dog owners don't

-protect against parvovirus, distemper or coronavrius only.
+parvovirus, distemper or coronavrius only.

 Vaccines are effective in preventing the deadly distemper and

 Shop around to get the least cost.
 Be well informed and read up.
 Consult

 Develop a healthy, respectful relationship with your vet.
 Try not

 to doctor hop but you may need to get a second or third opinion.

 In the end, your vet is your best friend's friend.
-You are number 1 to
+You are number 1 to him

-situation for you and your pet.
+happy and trustworthy situation for you and your pet.

 TOA PAYOH VETS